Sales in real estate can be an intimidating and scary situation.

 In that case, it could pull behavioral data from past prospects’ interactions (e.g., social media, Zoom conversations, etc.).

-The latter you can then read hopefully in a conversational tone better than the A.I. could.
+Hopefully, you can read the latter in a conversational tone better than the A.I. could.

-At this point, I would say that the A.I. would be better at pretending a script to be a natural conversation than a human can.
+At this point, the A.I. would be better at pretending a script to be a natural conversation than a human can.

 Your real estate sales script would be pretty immense to cover all scenarios.